feszmeister/stephens-art-website/README.md

 # stephens-art-website
-Website created for showcasing Stephen Niblocks art projects
+TheOdinProject -  HTML/CSS Landing page/website project
+Will be showcasing various art projects done by Stephen Niblock on this project